-No participant contests Era's status as a carrier under the Act.
+2 No participant contests Era's status as a carrier under the Act.
 The Board has consistently found Federal Aviation Administration (FAA)-certificated providers of helicopter services of the nature provided by Era to be common carriers under the RLA.
 Era is an air carrier, provides helicopter flight services, and holds itself out to the public for hire.
 The NMB therefore finds that Era is a "carrier" within the meaning of the Act, and that it and its employees are subject to the RLA.
 See Mountain Air Helicopters, 39 NMB 512 (2012); Evergreen Helicopters, Inc., 8 NMB 505 (1981); Offshore Logistics, Inc., Aviation Servs.
 Division, d/b/a Air Logistics, 10 NMB 477 (1983).
 In addition, Era provides essentially the same air transportation services provided by Bristow, which the NMB has previously found to be a carrier under the Act.
-See Bristow U.S. LLC, 38 NMB 76 (2011), Bristow U.S. LLC, 40 NMB 126 (2013).
+See Bristow U.S. LLC, 40 NMB 126 (2013), Bristow U.S. LLC, 38 NMB 76 (2011).

-employees involved or to utilize any other appropriate method of ascertaining the names of their duly designated and authorized representatives . . . by the employees without interference, influence, or coercion exercised by the carrier."
+45 U.S.C. § 152, Ninth, provides that the Board has the duty to investigate representation disputes and to designate who may participate as eligible voters in the event an election is required.
+In determining the choice of the majority of employees, the Board is "authorized to take a secret ballot of the employees involved or to utilize any other appropriate method of ascertaining the names of their duly designated and authorized representatives . . . by the employees without interference, influence, or coercion exercised by the carrier."